pcardotatgit/webex_for_xdr_part-6_XDR_send_alert_workflow/README.md

 # Where to go Next

-Go to the next section
+Go to the following Section :

+The [Send_XDR_Alert_to_every_Security_Operators](https://github.com/pcardotatgit/XDR_Workflows_and_Stuffs/tree/master/500-SecureX_Workflow_examples/Workflows/XDR_Send_XDR_Alert_to_every_Security_Operators_PROD) send exactly the same Alert but the destination differ.
+Instead of sending the alert to a Webex alert Room, the alert is sent to a list of Security Operators that are in conversation with the XDR Alert Bot.

-The all in one Use case
+And then go the all in one Use case wich show a complete example of this alerting capability with demo.

 [Webex for XDR demo part 7 - the final demo](https://github.com/pcardotatgit/webex_for_xdr_part-7_The_final_demo)